 Recently, our blog search team made it much easier to find full blogs about your query, rather than single posts on the topic.
 This is especially useful if you’re looking for bloggers that post on an ongoing basis about the subject of your query.

 — This week in search 8/27/10, The Official Google Blog.

-The Google patent describes how the search engine might collect information from a blog’s feed and from the blog itself to attempt to understand what a blog might be about.
-It might collect information such as the content of posts, post titles, post authors, blog authors, the blog’s title, profile information about the authors, blog roll information, and possibly other information about the blog.
+The Google patent describes how the search engine might rank blogs, by collecting information from a blog’s feed and from the blog itself to attempt to understand what a blog might be about.
+It may collect information such as the content of posts, post titles, post authors, blog authors, the blog’s title, profile information about the authors, blog roll information, and possibly other information about the blog.

 Rather than focusing upon ranking individual blog posts for a particular query, the focus of this patent appears to be upon determining whether a blog itself should be ranked for that query.

 I’m not sure how big a change this is to what Google has been doing in the past, but the change that is indicated in the Official Google Blog does provide some new information about blog rankings that we haven’t had access to before.

 How new is this change and why does it matter?

 If you start a search at Google’s home page for the term “security,” and then choose “blogs” in the left sidebar, you will see three blogs listed at the top of the blog search results under a link that says “Related blogs about security.”
 You will also see three blogs listed at the top of the results on security, and then a line separating those links from results that appear to be a ranking of individual blog posts about security.

 When you arrive at the Google Blog search results after starting your search from the Google home page, Google also includes a link that shows up in the sidebar after you click upon the “More Tools” section that lets you choose between “posts” and “home pages.”
 If you compare the sites that show up when you click on the “related blogs about security” with the “home pages” results, they appear to be the same list.
 Visiting either way gets you to a set of search results with the heading of “Homepages.”